Do you want to accept donations from people who use your website? If so, you need to learn how to add Paypal donate button in WordPress.

 In your WordPress Dashboard, go to PayPal Donations > Buttons.

-Hover over the button you want work with and click Edit.
+Hover over the button you want to work with and click Edit.

 Lastly, click Save PayPal Donation Button.